playframework/playframework/documentation/manual/working/scalaGuide/main/ws/ScalaWS.md

 ### Using WSClient with unreliable networks

-If you are calling out to an [unreliable network](https://queue.acm.org/detail.cfm?id=2655736) or doing any blocking work, including any kind of DNS work such as calling [`java.util.URL.equals()`](https://docs.oracle.com/javase/8/docs/api/java/net/URL.html#equals-java.lang.Object-), then you should use a custom execution context as described in [[ThreadPools]], preferably through [`play.api.libs.concurrent.CustomExecutionContext`](api/scala/play/api/libs/concurrent/CustomExecutionContext.html).
+If you are doing any blocking work, including any kind of DNS work such as calling [`java.util.URL.equals()`](https://docs.oracle.com/javase/8/docs/api/java/net/URL.html#equals-java.lang.Object-), then you should use a custom execution context as described in [[ThreadPools]], preferably through [`play.api.libs.concurrent.CustomExecutionContext`](api/scala/play/api/libs/concurrent/CustomExecutionContext.html).
 You should size the pool to leave a safety margin large enough to account for futures, and consider using [`play.api.libs.concurrent.Futures`](api/scala/play/api/libs/concurrent/Futures.html) and a [Failsafe Circuit Breaker](https://github.com/jhalterman/failsafe#circuit-breakers).

 ### Using WSClient with Future Timeout